auberginehill/get-installed-windows-updates/README.md

     </tr>
     <tr>
         <td style="padding:6px"><strong>Editing Source Files:</strong></td>
-        <td style="padding:6px">New features, fixes and other potential changes can be discussed further by opening a new <a href="https://github.com/auberginehill/get-installed-windows-updates/pulls">pull request</a>.</td>
+        <td style="padding:6px">New features, fixes and other potential changes can be discussed in further detail by opening a new <a href="https://github.com/auberginehill/get-installed-windows-updates/pulls">pull request</a>.</td>
     </tr>
 </table>